kevinboone/txt2epub/README.md

 subtleties like locale and collation settings can modify this.
 It may be safer to list the files explicitly.

-Files created by this utility will not necessarily pass the validation in
+Files created by this utility should (since version 0.0.5) pass the validation in `epubcheck` that the `mimetype` file is the first in the archive, and is uncompressed.
+It should now also pass checks that the UUIDs in the OPF and NCX contents are value and match.
-`epubcheck`
-because the "mimetype" file is not always the first in the archive.
-This can be fixed if it causes problems with readers; so far none have been reported.

 `txt2epub` does not write a "guide" section in the
 NCX table-of-contents.
 This is optional and, so far as I know, no EPUB reader takes much notice of it.

+Where the EPUB specification calls for a globally-unique ID, txt2epub makes one from the time and process ID.
+This is, of course, not guaranteed to be globally unique.
+If you convert a large number of documents in a batch, these UUID tags will all end up the same, at least if the conversions happen within one second.
+So far as I know, no EPUB reader is bothered by this.

 ## More information